TianyangZhan/AutoMusicGeneration/README.md

-# Music-Generation-with-LSTM

-# Readme work in progress
+# Music Generation with LSTM

 ## Overview